Digital Literacy Narrative Assignment

 Remember, you’re crafting a narrative, and also remember that narratives are stories.
 In this sense, your narrative won’t be like a traditional academic research paper; however, you might make some of the same persuasive moves that you would in an argumentative essay or proposal.
 You’ll likely need to do some prewriting to reflect and understand your own historical relationship to digital technology as well as your current immersion or distance from it.

 Product: A 5-7 minutes long audio/video that investigates your personal history of digital technology, your present interactions with digital technology, and your digital identity vis-à-vis technology.
 You might first want to write down the narrative, and then video or audio record it.
 The camera on your computer or your phone should be fine.
 If you don’t have access to a camera, talk to me.
-Upload the recorded narrative to Canvas by Wednesday, January 29.
+Upload the recorded narrative to Canvas on February 2.